-The cancellations of SARs and non-vested restricted stock during 2022, 2021, and 2020 were due to unvested awards terminating in accordance with the provisions of the applicable equity compensation plans or award agreements upon directors' or employees' departures from Farmer Mac.
+The cancellations of SARs and non-vested restricted stock units during 2023, 2022, and 2021 were due to unvested awards terminating in accordance with the provisions of the applicable equity compensation plans or award agreements upon directors' or employees' departures from Farmer Mac.

-Cash is not received from exercises of SARs or the vesting and issuance of restricted stock.
-During 2022, 2021, and 2020, the reduction of income taxes payable as a result of the deduction for the exercise of SARs and the vesting or accelerated tax elections of restricted stock was \$1.2 million, \$0.9 million, and \$0.5 million, respectively.
+Cash is not received from exercises of SARs or the vesting and issuance of restricted stock units.
+During 2023, 2022, and 2021, the reduction of income taxes payable as a result of the deduction for the exercise of SARs and the vesting of restricted stock units was \$1.7 million, \$1.2 million, and \$0.9 million, respectively.

-During 2022, 2021, and 2020, Farmer Mac recorded a net decrease to additional paid-in capital of \$1.9 million, \$1.3 million, and \$0.6 million, respectively, related to stock-based compensation awards.
+During 2023, 2022, and 2021, Farmer Mac recorded a net decrease to additional paid-in capital of \$3.1 million, \$1.9 million, and \$1.3 million, respectively, related to stock-based compensation awards.

-As of December 31, 2022, Farmer Mac had no stock options outstanding.
-The following tables summarize information regarding SARs and non-vested restricted stock outstanding as of December 31, 2022:
+As of December 31, 2023, Farmer Mac had no stock options outstanding.
+The following tables summarize information about SARs and non-vested restricted stock units outstanding as of December 31, 2023: